rapid7/metasploit-framework/Nightly-Installers.md

 # Metasploit Framework Open Source Nightly Installers

 Metaploit framework installers are built nightly for those wanting to track the bleeding edge, or those who would like a simplified Metasploit framework setup experience.
-These packages are built for OS X, Windows and various Linux distributions, including a complete bundled Ruby environment and PostgreSQL database.
-The installers integrate with your system packaging nicely and are easy to add and remove.
+These packages are built for OS X (64-bit), Windows (32-bit) and various Linux distributions (i386, amd64, armhf and arm64 Deb-based systems, x86_64 RPM-based systems), including a complete bundled Ruby environment, PostgreSQL database, and any other dependency.
+The installers integrate with your system package manager, making them easy to install and update.

 # Linux and OS X quick installation